 While working on a project, the main goal is always to make it a success.
 A successful project means timely completion of deliverables within the allocated budget, meeting the desired quality standards.
-Everyone wants to deliver a successful project, but still many projects fail.
+Everyone wants to deliver a successful project still, a lot of time there is project failure.

 We have gathered the list of common reasons behind the failure of IT projects.
 You might be surprised to see that some of the factors appear good at first, but they are troublemakers for our projects in reality.
 Once you understand the common mistakes that lead a project towards failure, you can take appropriate steps to prevent your project from going down the same route.